maduhu/Documentation/DFSP/ManageAcccoutHolders/ReadMe.md

 All the account holders should be available from 'account information' page.
 The signatory account holders should be marked there as well.

-## Process for changing the default DFSP
+## Process for changing the primary DFSP

-Each user in the system has a default DFSP.
-The default DFSP is kept in the central directory and is used when somebody sends money to a user, identified by a user number, the system to determine to which DFSP the money should be send to.
+Each user in the system has a primary DFSP.
+The primary DFSP is kept in the central directory and is used when somebody sends money to a user, identified by a user number, the system to determine to which DFSP the money should be send to.

-As a security measure the default DFSP could be changed only from the default DFSP for the user.
+As a security measure the primary DFSP could be changed only from the primary DFSP for the user.

-The process for changing the default DFSP will start by displaying all available DFSPs that the user has accounts.
-The user could select a DFSP the he would like to be a default one and confirm the operation via PIN.
+The process for changing the primary DFSP will start by displaying all available DFSPs that the user has accounts.
+The user could select a DFSP the he would like to be a primary one and confirm the operation via PIN.
 The DFSP will update the central directory with this change.

 ## Changed and new APIs in the Central Directory